-- Loss of appetite, diarrhoea and vomiting (being sick). - Muscle weakness, lack of co-ordination, muscle twitching or sudden jerks and shaking. - Feeling drowsy or very tired, balance problems and feeling dizzy with a spinning sensation (vertigo). - Difficulty in walking or unusual involuntary movements, such as unusual eye movements. - Ringing in the ears (tinnitus) or blurred vision. - Difficulty in speaking or slurred speech. - Altered mental state due to brain disease, damage or malfunction (encephalopathy).
+- Loss of appetite, diarrhoea and vomiting (being sick). - Muscle weakness, lack of co-ordination, muscle twitching or sudden jerks and shaking. - Feeling drowsy or very tired, balance problems and feeling dizzy with a spinning - movements, such as unusual eye movements. pack with you.
+This is so the doctor knows what $\frac{1}{3}$ • Ringing in the ears (tinnitus) or blurred vision.

+• Difficulty in speaking or slurred speech.

+Altered mental state due to brain disease,

-Other serious side effects which need urgent medical attention:
+damage or malfunction (encephalopathy).
+Other serious side effects which need

-- Swelling around the feet and ankles, face and stomach and weight gain due to water retention. - Cloudy or foamy urine (water). - Feeling confused, dazed, delirious or loss of consciousness. - Memory problems. - Fits (seizures). - Irregular or slow heart beats, shortness of breath, chest pain and fainting. - Involuntary eye movements. - Abnormal muscle breakdown (rhabdomyolysis) which can lead to kidney problems.
+- urgent medical attention: - Swelling around the feet and ankles, face and stomach and weight gain due to water retention. - Cloudy or foamy urine (water). - Feeling confused, dazed, delirious or loss of consciousness. - Memory problems. - Fits (seizures). - Irregular or slow heart beats, shortness of - breath, chest pain and fainting.
+Involuntary eye movements. - Abnormal muscle breakdown - (rhabdomyolysis) which can lead to kidney problems. - Frequency unknown: - Benign/malignant kidney tumours (microcysts, oncocytoma, or collecting duct - renal carcinoma) (in long-term therapy).
+Eruption of the skin or mucous membranes - (lichenoid drug reaction).

+Tell a doctor or pharmacist straight away if you notice any of the following serious side effects:

-- You have increased thirst, pass more water than usual, feel tired or depressed, muscle aches or pains, bone or joint pain and stomach upsets.
-This could be due to a hormone problem called 'hyperparathyroidism' - You have indigestion or heartburn and are feeling sick, being sick or have abdominal pain.
-You may also have black tarry stools (faeces) or blood in your stools or you may notice blood or dark bits (like coffee grounds) when you are being sick.
-This could be due to a stomach problem called 'gastritis'. - Headaches, a 'rushing' sound in your ears and feeling or being sick.
+- Increased thirst and passing water (urine) more often than normal.
+You may also feel tired and hungry.
+This could be due to high blood sugar levels or a condition called 'diabetes insipidus'.
+It is important to tell your doctor if you are passing more water than usual as the amount of Priadel tablets you are taking may need to be changed. - You have a swelling or a lump on your neck (which may be caused by an enlarged thyroid gland). - You have a fast heartbeat, sweating, stress (anxiety), increased appetite, loss of weight, weakness and are unable to tolerate heat.
+This could be due to higher levels of thyroid notice blood or dark bits (like coffee grounds) when you are being sick.
+This could be due to a stomach problem called 'gastritis'.

+- Headaches, a 'rushing' sound in your ears and feeling or being sick.
 This could be because of increased pressure in the brain. - Numbness, weakness and pain in the arms and legs (peripheral neuropathy).